Darryl is in foster care. Sean thinks that he's being abused,

 “He hits me.
 Last night I asked for my meal ticket for my lunches.
 It’s the new month, and the meal tickets change each month.
 He said he didn’t have the money from the state yet, and I’d have to wait.
 He doesn’t have to buy my meal tickets, they come in the mail.
 He just didn’t want to give it to me.
 I asked him how I would get something to eat at lunch, and he hit me in my face and told me to go to my room and stay there.
 And he said because of my smart mouth I wasn’t going to get any dinner either.
 I borrowed two dollars from Donny Orlando, he’s in my Spanish class, so I got some lunch.
 He told me I should complain but there’s no one to complain to.”

-“Now you have someone to complain to, Darryl,” a man standing behind him said.
+“Now you have someone to complain to, Darryl, someone who will listen to you and take action,” a man standing behind him said.

 Sean looked up and Darryl turned around and they saw a tall man with broad shoulders.
 He looked like a football player.